Upon leaving ASL

 How do I take my documents and data with me when I leave ASL?

 Apart from turning in your school-owned laptop, students and faculty who are leaving ASL will also lose access to their school Gmail, GoogleDrive, and PowerSchool accounts.
 Those services are generally terminated 30 days after you leave ASL.
+You'll also lose access to any service where you logged in using your Google credentials (like studentblogs.asl.org).
 Before you lose access to those services, there are some things you need to do in order to save your data and documents.